hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-iso/README.md

 <!-- End of code generated from the comments of the NIC struct in builder/vsphere/iso/step_create.go; -->

-## Optional
+### Optional

 <!-- Code generated from the comments of the NIC struct in builder/vsphere/iso/step_create.go; DO NOT EDIT MANUALLY -->

 - `network` (string) - Specifies the network to which the virtual machine will connect.
-If no network is specified, provide 'host' to allow Packer to search for an available network.
+If no network is specified, provide `host` to allow Packer to search for an available network.
 For networks placed within a network folder vCenter Server, provider the object path to the network.
   For example, `network = "/<DatacenterName>/<FolderName>/<NetworkName>"`.